The best phaser pedal, if you go by popularity, might be the MXR Phase 90.

 On the other hand, if you like the detail and flexibility of the more expensive phaser pedals but don’t want to unload $200 or $300, the Phase 100 could be a nice compromise.

 A Couple FYIs

-From what I can tell, the Phase 100 is not true bypass and is run off digital processors instead of analog circuits.
+From what I can tell the Phase 100 runs off an analog circuit but is not true bypass.

-While these aren’t deal-breakers (at least not for me) they might be a disappointment, especially when all you really get (compared to the Phase 90) is the four intensity knob modes.
+While true bypass isn't a deal breaker (at least not for me) it might be a disappointment to some, especially when all you really get (compared to the Phase 90) is the four intensity knob modes.